reccleston/song-predictions/README.md

 # Key Takewaways

+* Machine Learning requires large ammounts of data to train on... which can be time consuming.
-* High accuracy rate in models do not necessarily deem it as a good classification model.
+* High Accuracy Rate in models do not necessarily deem it as a good classification model.
 * Addition of more *"Human Features"* (such as Chart Position, Previous Chart Position, Song Peak, Number of Weeks on Billboard Chart) significantly influenced the model's performance.
-*

-Using these models we've attained a 98% accuracy in predicting whether a song will be a Hit song in the next time period.
+Using these models we've attained a **98% accuracy** in predicting whether a song will be a Hit song in the next time period.

 ![Logistic Regression](images/logisticregression.png)
 *Fig. 3: Logistic Regression Model*